 What city was more beautiful?
 Its public buildings were splendid, its private contiguous, rising from the lowest parts to the citadel, like the branches of a cypress, one house above another, watered by rivulets and surrounded by gardens.
 Its council-chambers, its schools of oratory, the multitude of its temples, the magnificence of its baths, and the commodiousness of its harbour I have seen, but cannot describe.
 Libanius

-Nicomedia was the home of the intellectual Arrian (Lucius Flavius Arrianus) who was to be Hadrian’s life-long friend.
-Like Latinius Alexander, who had generously facilitated the passage of Hadrian and his army at Ancyra (see post here), Arrian, as a local dignitary, may have played a similar role in his city.
-Arrian was a Stoic philosopher and a student of Epictetus at Nicopolis in Epirus where the pair probably met.
+Nicomedia was the home of the intellectual Arrian (Lucius Flavius Arrianus), who was to be Hadrian’s lifelong friend.
+Like Latinius Alexander, who generously facilitated Hadrian’s passage and his army at Ancyra (see post here), Arrian, as a local dignitary, may have played a similar role in his city.
+Arrian was a Stoic philosopher and a student of Epictetus at Nicopolis in Epirus, where the pair probably met.
 About 12 years younger than Hadrian, Arrian shared many of Hadrian’s passions, notably a love of mysticism.

-An earthquake would strike the province three years after Hadrian’s visit and Nicomedia would sustain much damage.
+An earthquake would strike the province three years after Hadrian’s visit, and Nicomedia would sustain much damage.
 Hadrian would take a major part in funding the rebuilding of the city.
-This major incident would be depicted on city coins with the image of the goddess of the city kneeling before the emperor who would be honoured as Restitutor Nicomediae (restorer of the city).
+This event would be depicted on coins with the personified figure of Nicomedia kneeling before the emperor, who would be honoured as Restitutor Nicomediae (restorer of Nicomedia).
 Nicomedia would also adopt the name of Hadriane and honoured Hadrian as saviour and benefactor.
-More earthquakes would strike the city under Antoninus Pius and Commodus but the most devastating for the city would be the earthquake of AD 358.
+More earthquakes would strike the city under Antoninus Pius and Commodus, but the most devastating for the city would be the earthquake of AD 358.

 Several other Roman emperors would later visit and winter there with their army during campaigns in the east.
 From the beginning of the 3rd century onwards, Nicomedia would become a military base for the army with a garrison and a fleet of ships stationed in its harbour.
-Eastern campaigns were to play an important role in the economic and political life of Nicomedia.
+Eastern campaigns were to play an important role in Nicomedia’s economic and political life.

-There has not yet been any systematic archaeological excavation conducted in Izmit as ancient Nicomedia lies buried under the modern settlement, now the most important industrial centre of Turkey.
-However archaeological surveys and rescue excavations have been carried out since 2000.
-These surveys, conducted by Kocaeli University, are revealing new information about the history and economy of Nicomedia.
+There has not been any systematic archaeological excavation conducted in Izmit as ancient Nicomedia lies buried under the modern settlement, now Turkey’s most important industrial centre.
+However, archaeological surveys and rescue excavations have been carried out since 2000.
+These surveys, conducted by Kocaeli University, reveal new information about the history and economy of Nicomedia.

 During works to remove the debris of collapsed buildings after the massive Marmara earthquake of August 1999, a number of historical artefacts were found underground in the city’s Çukurbağ district.
-The finds from Çukurbağ consist of polychromic reliefs and sculptures of the Roman period depicting scenes of daily life, military battles, gladiator games, chariot races and theatrical performances as well as mythological figures such as Hercules, Athena and Nike.
+The finds from Çukurbağ consist of polychromic reliefs and sculptures of the Roman period depicting scenes of daily life, military battles, gladiator games, chariot races and theatrical performances, and mythological figures such as Hercules, Athena and Nike.
 A striking aspect of the Çukurbağ sculptures is their well-preserved and lively painted colours, a rare example in Roman art (read more here).

 Along the contours of Nicomedia’s hilly site, stretches of the northern city walls (with Byzantine and Turkish restorations and additions) can still be seen.
 They were with rows of brick alternating with rows of stone.

-Meanwhile; in Rome, New Year’s vows were made by the Arval Brethren for the good health of the Emperor (January 3, AD 118).
+Meanwhile, in Rome, the Arval Brethren made New Year’s vows for the good health of the Emperor (January 3, AD 118).